joshbeard/joshbeard.me-website/src/me.md

 as possible.

-Despite living in a society that professes increasing diversity and inclusivity, I find myself disenchanted by the widespread uniformity, whether it's the platitude of the week in political rhetoric, social norms, or even in areas like website design and fashion trends.
-Nevertheless, I place a high value on tradition and etiquette.
+Despite living in a society that professes increasing diversity and inclusivity, I find culture becoming more and more superficial, monolithic, and intolerant; less diverse and inclusive in practice.
+Group think and conformity are rampant.

+I believe we're massively over-governed and that the contemporary obsession with "safety" is overbearing and frustrating when applied to every arbitrary aspect of life, especially in the context of "offensive" speech and expression.
 I strongly believe in the right to either withhold an opinion or not have one at all.

-I find the obsession some have with 'governence' and 'safety' to be overbearing and frustrating, whether in politics or day-to-day life (the lines are increasingly blurred).
-Almost invariably, those who tend to seek it so fervently are the last people who should be trusted with it.
-Especially when it comes to text - calling controversial or even hateful writing as "dangerous" is an overreach and eye-roll to me.
-We put up with so much patronizing stuff in the West, it's ridiculous.
+I've had the privilege of knowing and working with people from all sorts of backgrounds and wildly different perspectives.

 ### In Memory